Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 The single most important thing you should do is rest and reduce the stress in your life.
 Also ask your health care professional about any dietary changes that may help you stay healthy.
 Your health care professional may also want to see you more often to monitor your blood pressure and weight gain.
 Additionally, you may need a non-stress test, biophysical testing and fetal movement counts to keep an eye on how your baby is doing in light of your high blood pressure.

-If you are on or near your due date and have been diagnosed with preeclampsia, discuss the risks and benefits of delivering early via induced labor or cesarean section with your health care professional as a way to end the preeclampsia.
-A cesarean is only necessary when the preeclampsia is severe.
+If you are on or near your due date and have been diagnosed with preeclampsia, discuss the risks and benefits of delivering early with your health care professional as a way to end the associated fetal and maternal risk of this condition.

-Anemia.
-This fairly common pregnancy condition occurs when you have low levels of hemoglobin in your blood.
+Anemia is a fairly common pregnancy condition that occurs when you have low levels of hemoglobin in your blood.
 Hemoglobin carries oxygen to your body tissues through red blood cells.
 Pregnant women often become anemic as a result of normal changes in their bodies.
 Fortunately, in most cases, it's not harmful to either mother or baby.

 The most common cause of anemia is iron deficiency because your body uses iron to make hemoglobin.
 Other common anemias are related to folic acid deficiency, blood loss and genetic illnesses such as sickle cell disease.